 As he downed the last drops, he motioned to the waiter for another one and knew Anna would approve.

-Anna Dewinter stared at her almost ex-boyfriend and wondered why she’d started sleeping with him to begin with.
+Anna Dewinter stared at her almost ex-boyfriend and wondered why she’d started sleeping with him.
 Most women would jump at the chance, and into his bed.
-Wavy black hair and brooding blue eyes had many women comparing him to Heathcliff more than once in her presence.
+That wavy black hair and his brooding blue eyes had many women comparing him to Heathcliff more than once in her presence.
 He did act the part of a tortured hero—when it suited his purposes.
 Like now as he stared at her as if his life depended on her attention.
 Lord knows it probably worked on the college girls he usually dated.
 Those little girls didn’t understand it was his ego—not his life—that depended on the attention.